 Gain control over incoming information, no matter where it’s located or what format it comes in.
-Capture documents right at the source and organize them — and the data they contain — into a single system with minimal human interaction.
+Capture content right at the source and organize it — and the data it contains — into a single system with minimal human interaction.

 Provide secure, scalable access to the information your people need, when and where they need it.
 When IT leaders were surveyed about the biggest advantages of cloud-based enterprise solutions, they cited benefits that directly relate to the advantages of digital transformation, including disaster recovery, data availability, cost savings, incident response, security expertise, geographical disbursement and expert access.

 Make your business processes better, not just faster, with smart process automation.
 Technologies like intelligent document processing (IDP), robotic process automation (RPA) and hyperautomation optimize your structured processes while delivering meaningful exceptions to the right people.